 Here it was like Piccadilly Circus.
 A couple with a collie had stopped to eat, a threesome with a black Labrador was going up the slope ahead and another couple followed behind.
 I passed two single walkers coming down and I had a brief chat with each of them.

-The climb is straightforward and I was on the top an hour and ten minutes after leaving the summit of Glas Tulaichean.
+The climb is straightforward and so I was on the top an hour and ten minutes after leaving the summit of Glas Tulaichean.
 The group with the Labrador were vacating the sheltered side of the cairn as I arrived – most convenient!
 I settled down out of the wind to look at the views and to eat.
 Nobody else stayed long at the top.
 Obviously there was something going on elsewhere.
 I remained for 20 minutes or so.
 There was a stunning 360 degree panorama in which Beinn a’Ghlo loomed large.

 I varied the descent slightly to take advantage of some snow patches that I was able to run down.
 Back at the bealach I start up Mam nan Carn but then took a contouring path to the left, shown in the next photo.